trevinwisaksana/Trevin-Test-Project/README.md

 To run this application, please install its dependcies using Cocoapods by running `pod install` using terminal on its directory.
 If there are any issues, please feel free to contact me.

 ## Areas of Improvements
 If given more time, I would create a more sophisticated pagination mechanism to assure that it would fetch one at a time.
+Additionally, I would also display more information about each movie on the MovieDetailViewController.